Antonio Tajani: European Parliament

-In 1994 Tajani was elected a Member of the European Parliament (MEP), and reelected in 1999 and 2004.
+In 1994, Tajani was elected a Member of the European Parliament (MEP), and reelected in 1999 and 2004.
 He was chairman of the delegation of Forza Italia to the European Parliament from June 1999 until May 2008.

-Since 2002 (the year of the Estoril Congress) Tajani has been one of 10 vice-presidents of the European People's Party.
+Since 2002 (the year of the Estoril Congress), Tajani has been one of 10 vice-presidents of the European People's Party.
 He was re-elected at the Rome Congress in 2006 and at the Bonn conference in 2009, and then again at the Bucharest Congress in 2012.

-At the 2004 European elections he was elected from a list of Forza Italia in the Central college, receiving 122,000 preferences.
+At the 2004 European Parliament election in Italy, Tajani was elected from a list of Forza Italia in the Central college, receiving 122,000 preferences.
 He was admitted to the European People's Party.
 Tajani was an MEP for Central Italy with the Forza Italia party from 2004 to 2008 and sat on the European Parliament's Committee on Foreign Affairs.
 He was a substitute for the Committee on Civil Liberties, Justice and Home Affairs and a member of the Delegation for relations with Israel.
 He was a member of the European Convention, which drafted the text of the European Constitution that never entered into force.
 He was a member of the Working Group on the Conference on the Future of Europe.